By the end of this section, you will be able to:

 Economics is the study of how humans make decisions in the face of scarcity.
 These can be individual decisions, family decisions, business decisions or societal decisions.
 If you look around carefully, you will see that scarcity is a fact of life.
 Scarcity means that human wants for goods, services and resources exceed what is available.
 Resources, such as labor, tools, land, and raw materials are necessary to produce the goods and services we want but they exist in limited supply.
-Of course, the ultimate scarce resource is time—everyone, rich or poor, has just twenty-four hours in the day to try to acquire the goods they want.
-At any point in time, there are only a finite number of resources available.
+Of course, the ultimate scarce resource is time- everyone, rich or poor, has just 24 expendable hours in the day to earn income to acquire goods and services, for leisure time, or for sleep.
+At any point in time, there is only a finite amount of resources available.

-Think about it this way: In 2012 the labor force in the United States contained over 155.5 million workers, according to the U.S. Bureau of Labor Statistics.
-Similarly, the total area of the United States is 3,794,101 square miles.
-These are large numbers for such crucial resources, however, they are limited.
+Think about it this way: In 2015 the labor force in the United States contained over 158 million workers, according to the U.S. Bureau of Labor Statistics.
+The total land area was 3,794,101 square miles.
+While these are certainly large numbers, they are not infinite.
 Because these resources are limited, so are the numbers of goods and services we produce with them.
 Combine this with the fact that human wants seem to be virtually infinite, and you can see why scarcity is a problem.

-If you still do not believe that scarcity is a problem, consider the following: Does everyone need food to eat?
+If you still do not believe that scarcity is a problem, consider the following: Does everyone require food to eat?
 Does everyone need a decent place to live?
 Does everyone have access to healthcare?
-In every country in the world, there are people who are hungry, homeless (for example, those who call park benches their beds, as shown in Figure 1), and in need of healthcare, just to focus on a few critical goods and services.
+In every country in the world, there are people who are hungry, homeless (for example, those who call park benches their beds, as [link] shows), and in need of healthcare, just to focus on a few critical goods and services.
 Why is this the case?
 It is because of scarcity.
 Let’s delve into the concept of scarcity a little deeper, because it is crucial to understanding economics.

 The Problem of Scarcity